Notification of Acceptance (Late Abstract Submission)

 In case of slide video needs to be prepared in oral presentation, it takes not more than 2 minutes.

-For POSTER, it is necessary to prepare 1 poster, 16:9 screen JPG file in vertical format.
+For POSTER, it is necessary to prepare 1 poster, 16:9 screen PDF file in vertical format.

 It is the author’s responsibility to submit a correctly edited and accurate abstract.
 Any errors in spelling, grammar or scientific fact will be reproduced as typed by the author.
 Abstracts will be rejected if they contain no data or if the English is unacceptable.

 Acknowledgement of the receipt of abstract submission will be sent to the Presenting Author’s email address immediately upon submission.
 The Presenting Author will receive all correspondence regarding the abstract status, presentation type, date and time, via the email that is provided in the abstract submission.